No More Drama: Commercial performance

 No More Drama debuted and peaked at number two on the Billboard 200, the official albums chart in the United States, on September 6, 2001 – second only to Aaliyah's self-titled third album.
 The album sold 294,351 units in its first week of release.
 No More Drama was Blige's highest debut week album sales, until it was surpassed by The Breakthrough (2005), which sold 729,000 copies in its first week.
 By the end of 2001, the album was certified platinum by the Recording Industry Association of America (RIAA), and became the seventy-third best-selling album of that year in the United States.
 The album's commercial performance was reinforced by the subsequent release of a reissue.
 The release of the special edition helped No More Drama to re-enter the top ten in February 2002, gaining more than 200 percent in sales at a total of 61,000 copies.
 The same month, No More Drama was certified double platinum by the RIAA.
-As of August 2003, the album has sold 1.9 million copies in the US, while the special edition moved an additional 1.1 million units.
+By December 2009, the standard edition of the album has sold 1.9 million units in the US, while the re-issued special edition sold an additional 1.2 million copies; bringing its total sales to 3.1 million copies sold.